CodyNing/Empathy-QA-Papper-Robot/README.md

 9. Press the mic button from the app and say something to Pepper robot that is related to the context file provided (.../Server/context.txt)
 10. Wait for Pepper to respond.
 If it fails, try again.

-# Self Evaluation
-- We did the NLP portion and the robot as promised by our proposal.
-We were planning to incorporate a Computer Vision model as well, but we ended up not doing that due to time constraints.